Lyalpha/MPAGS_Data_Mining/README.md

-# MPAGS Astrophysical Techniques - 5.
-Data Mining
+# WAKE - Data Mining

-Notebook and data resources for the MPAGS Data Mining course.
+Notebook and data resources for the WAKE Data Mining workshop.

 Click the link below to start a Binder server that will allow you to run through the notebook.